ChandSuma/self-reflection-catalog/README.md

 - Search for a keyword or topic (for example: "career", "relationship")
 - [Ask us](https://twitter.com/yournally) on Twitter.

-If you want to add some great and helpful questions, just send a Pull Request and respect our [Contribution Guidelines](https://github.com/Yournally/self-reflection-catalog/blob/master/Contribution-Guidelines.md) (have a look, they are very simple).
+If you want to add some great and helpful questions, just send a Pull Request and respect our [Contribution Guidelines](https://github.com/Yournally/self-reflection-catalog/blob/master/Contribution-Guidelines.md) (have a look, they are simple).
-If you have ideas for better categorization or other feautures please let us know an we'll try our best to implement them.
+If you have ideas for better categorization or other feautures please let us know and we'll try our best to implement them.

 ## Questions to start
 **Our Top 5:**